Star Kingdom: Stud record

 Star Kingdom was purchased by Alf Ellison, Reg Moses and Stanley Wootton at a cost of £4,000 and sent to Australia in 1951.
 Upon arrival it was obvious that he had not travelled well, and he stood only 15 hands and 1/2 inch high, leaving his purchasers with serious doubts about the wisdom of their choice.
 As there was already a Star King in Australia, he was re-registered as Star Kingdom and installed at Baramul Stud in New South Wales.
 His influence was not immediately felt, but eventually he became Australia's leading sire for the first time in the 1958–59 season when his fifth crop began racing although he was the leading sire of two-year-olds in his first season and the first sire whose earners were to reach the equivalent of $2 million.
 Star Kingdom was the leading sire five times, leading sire of two-year-olds seven times as well as leading the broodmare sires' list thrice.

-One of his most extraordinary achievements was to sire the winner of the first five Golden Slipper Stakes.
-Primarily a speed sire his influence is still evident in the bloodlines of many Australian Thoroughbreds today.
+One of his achievements was to sire the winner of the first five Golden Slipper Stakes.
+Primarily a speed sire his influence is still seen in the bloodlines of Australian Thoroughbreds today.
 His progeny held Australian records for 4 furlongs, 5 furlongs, 5 1/2 furlongs, 8 furlongs and 10 furlongs at various times.

 Among his offspring were 52 stakeswinners, including the outstanding horses Biscay, Citius, Concert Star, Todman, Fine and Dandy, Noholme, Reveille, Time And Tide, Sky High, Skyline, King Star, Kingster, Star Affair, Planet Kingdom, Kaoru Star (sire of Luskin Star, a Triple Crown winner), Mighty Kingdom, Gold Stakes, Magic Night, Starlit, Cymbal, Courteous, Sunset Hue (sire of Gunsynd) and Ritmar.
 The top racehorse Sky High was his most prolific winner, recording 29 wins.

 Star Kingdom was also a noted broodmare sire, with the likes of his daughter Dark Jewel producing Baguette, a Golden Slipper Stakes winner who was unbeaten in his two-year-old season and future sire of note.

 Standing at Barramul Stud for 16 successive seasons (1951–1966), he died from a bowel blockage, at the age of 21, on 21 April 1967.
 A headstone at Baramul Stud commemorates him and his son, Todman.

 In 1978, more than 11 years after Star Kingdom's death, he had at least 42 sons standing at studs in Australia and New Zealand, including the very successful Kaoru Star.
 At the same time he also had over 100 grandsons standing at stud.